Overview of Methodologies for Assessing Fair Market Value

 - that the owner is impartial about the assets if they are all capable of generating the same expected income with the same likelihood.

-The income approach relies on the underlying financial theory that the value of an asset is equal to the value of the future income that the rational owner can expect to obtain from the asset.
-The two underlying themes of the income approach are (1) that it relies on information on the asset itself, in the form of views as to the likely future income that an asset can generate, and (2) that all value is assumed to arise from the ability to generate future income.
+The income approach relies on the underlying financial theory that the value of an asset is equal to the value of the future income that the owner can expect to obtain from the asset.
+The two underlying themes of the income approach are that (1) it relies on information on the asset itself, in the form of views as to the likely future income that the asset can generate, and (2) all value is assumed to arise from the ability to generate future income.